 Creating the Perfect Checkout Process

 If your checkout process consists of page after page, your shopping cart abandonment will be very high.
 With that in mind, only ask for pieces of information that you really need.
 Some online stores will break the process down into two or three steps, while others will just use a single page checkout process.
 The ultimate goal is to keep it as simple as possible.
-For WooCommerce, we recommend checking out the WooCommerce One Page Checkout plugin or the Handsome Checkout Plus plugin.
+For WooCommerce, we recommend checking out the WooCommerce One Page Checkout plugin or the Handsome Checkout plugin.
 Both of these enable you to create a single page checkout.

 Removing Forced Logins/Registrations